ldpm/NameGameAPI/README.md

 # NameGameAPI

 This project provides a server for virtual "hats" to support Name Game as it is typically played by SWIL.
+It does not provide voice chat or anything else; it just simulates names in a hat that can be tossed on the floor when they're gotten.

 IMPORTANT
 =========